Jane Glover: Career

-Glover first conducted at Oxford as a student, in a production of Athalia, and went on to conduct the first performance in modern times of Cavalli's Rosinda for the Oxford University Opera Club in October 1973.
+Glover first conducted at Oxford as a student, in a production of Athalia, and, having conducted the Oxford University Opera Club's 1971 production of Le nozze de Figaro, she edited and conducted Cavalli's Rosinda in October 1973, the first in modern times.
+In 2001 she described the first night as "probably one of the most exciting nights of my life.
+It was like giving birth.
+I had transcribed the opera from the composer's autograph, which had lain on that shelf for 300-odd years.
+People reacted to it.
+That was the real thrill for me, to hear people laughing, applauding and having a good time".

 She made her professional debut at the Wexford Festival in 1975 with the first modern performance of Eritrea and joined Glyndebourne in 1979.
 She was music director of Glyndebourne Touring Opera from 1981 to 1985.
 She has been both principal conductor and principal guest conductor of the Huddersfield Choral Society and continues to work with the choir on a semi-regular basis.
 She conducted the world premiere of Il Giardino by Stephen Oliver at the Batignano Festival in 1977.

-During the 1980s, Glover regularly broadcast on BBC Television including hosting the television series Orchestra with Jane Glover in 1983 and Mozart – His Life with Music in 1985.
+During the 1980s, Glover regularly broadcast on BBC Television including presenting Proms and the Leeds International Piano Competition, writing and hosting the television series Orchestra with Jane Glover first broadcast in 1983 and Mozart – His Life with Music in 1985.

-Glover was the Music Director of the London Mozart Players from 1984 to 1991.
+Glover was the music director of the London Mozart Players from 1984 to 1991.
+Her first concert season with them was devoted especially to Mozart, including letters and other documents read by Simon Callow but by 1986 she began exploring contemporary works in the programmes "to the encouraging applause of the critics and the mounting dismay of some members of the Haydn-Mozart Society".
 Glover was a BBC governor from 1990 to 1995.
+As part of the 1993 Covent Garden Festival she conducted British Youth Opera in The Magic Flute at the Grand Temple in the Freemasons' Hall, which marked the first time women had been present there.
 She conducted the Ken Russell production of Princess Ida for ENO at the Coliseum Theatre in 1992.
 Since 2002, she has been Music Director of the Chicago ensemble Music of the Baroque.

 Glover is a Fellow of the Royal College of Music and was the artistic director of opera at the Royal Academy of Music between 2009 and 2016.
 On 18 March 2011, she conducted the world première of Sir Peter Maxwell Davies's opera Kommilitonen! at the Academy.

 In December 2013, she became the third woman ever to conduct at the Metropolitan Opera of New York, leading Mozart's The Magic Flute in the production of Julie Taymor.
 She has been a regular collaborator with choreographer Mark Morris.

 In January 2023, Glover first guest-conducted the Fort Worth Symphony Orchestra (FWSO).
 In February 2024, the FWSO announced the appointment of Glover as its next principal guest conductor, the first female conductor ever named to the post, effective 1 August 2025.